Penguinin-hub/PenAttendify-iOS-package/README.md

 }
 ```

-**Q: How can I detect when PenAttendify starts scanning for beacons?**
+**Q: How can I detect when PIAttendify starts scanning for beacons?**

 A: The `didStartScanning()` delegate method is called when PenAttendify starts scanning for nearby beacons.
 You can use this event to display loading indicators or update the UI to inform the user that the scanning process has started.